 Arrival Dress Code

 This concerns mainly expat women for whom arrival to the Kingdom for the first time can be very daunting.
 For the guys modest dress as in long trousers and no sleeveless T-shirts is fine, shorts would not be recommended on arrival, although you can use them once in the country.

 Women often worry about the abaya and head scarves.
 There is actually no need to worry too much about it.
-There is no problem arriving at the airport without abaya as long as the woman is dressed modestly in long sleeved pants or a skirt teamed with a loose fitting shirt and maybe a coat on top if arriving in the winter.
+There is no problem arriving at the airport international arrivals without abaya as long as the woman is dressed modestly in long sleeved pants or a skirt teamed with a loose fitting shirt and maybe a coat on top if arriving in the winter.
 I’ve seen plenty of female expats arrive at Riyadh International without abaya and some were even dressed in T-shirts and jeans.
-Whatever you dress in be prepared to be stared at by men of all nationalities upon arrival, especially if you’re a western female because you stand out and will always attract attention.
+Whatever you dress in be prepared to be stared at by men of all nationalities upon arrival, especially if you’re a western female because you stand out and will always attract attention no matter what you wear.

 Boarding the plane for the last length of the flight to Saudi always takes a bit longer because they recheck for the entry visas and passports when entering the flight.
-The staff want to make sure nobody gets on the flight without a valid visa because they will be fined if they slip.
+The staff want to make sure nobody gets on the flight without a valid visa because they will be fined if anyone slips past them.
 Personally I’ve had problems with my multiple exit re-entry visas at this stage again for the same reasons that personnel are not trained to check the dates.

 You might get your first taste of gender segregation and queue jumping culture while boarding the aircraft.
 If you’re a guy a Saudi woman most likely will want to change her seat next to a female.
 No need to get insulted by this, she will just feel more comfortable next to a woman.
 More rarely it works the other way around.
 Seat allocation just might take longer until everyone is comfortable.